Romambo/JCSDK_DocumentFile/unity_Document.md

              ![图片5]

            Then build your project, make sure there are no errors

+           If you encounter an error similar to the following,this is caused by the compilation mode of the new version of xcode
+              ![图片8]
+             1、Try to change to the old compilation mode:
+              ![图片9]
+              ![图片10]
+             2、Or modify xcode to automatically manage the workspace:
+              ![图片11]
             </details>

             <details>